 Additional signs that may accompany a dental abscess include:

 A dental abscess typically requires professional treatment and should not be left unaddressed, as the infection may spread to surrounding tissues.
-Read more about the dangers of ignoring a dental abscess.
+If you suspect an abscess, seeking prompt dental advice is recommended.

 When Professional Dental Assessment May Be Needed

 While mild, occasional tooth sensitivity is relatively common and may not always indicate a serious concern, certain patterns and symptoms suggest that a professional evaluation could be beneficial.
-Delaying treatment may allow conditions to progress — learn more about the risks of delaying toothache treatment.
 Consider seeking dental advice if you experience:

 If you are experiencing dental discomfort that concerns you, our team is available to help.
 You can learn more about accessing timely care through our emergency dental appointments.